 - Proactive, passionate and hard working.

-The application period is now closed.
-The application will open in 2019.
-For more information, please contact Marcy Dodson, Public Events and Youth Programs Coordinator at MDodson@childrensmuseum.org or call 317-334-3802.
+The application will open in May 2019 and be open until June 15, 2019.
+For more information, please contact Lindsey DeLorey, Public Events and Youth Programs Coordinator at LDelorey@childrensmuseum.org or call 317-334-3802.

 REX: Real voices.
 EXtraordinary ideas.